What is Azure Active Directory B2C?

 Azure AD B2C provides a directory that can hold 100 custom attributes per user.
 However, you can also integrate with external systems.
 For example, use Azure AD B2C for authentication, but delegate to an external customer relationship management (CRM) or customer loyalty database as the source of truth for customer data.

 Another external user store scenario is to have Azure AD B2C handle the authentication for your application, but integrate with an external system that stores user profile or personal data.
 For example, to satisfy data residency requirements like regional or on-premises data storage policies.
 However, Azure AD B2C service itself is worldwide via the Azure public cloud.

-Azure AD B2C can facilitate collecting the information from the user during registration or profile editing, then hand that data off to the external system via API.
-Then, during future authentications, Azure AD B2C can retrieve the data from the external system and, if needed, include it as a part of the authentication token response it sends to your application.
+Azure AD B2C can facilitate collecting information from a user during registration or profile editing, then hand that data off to an external system via API.
+Then, during future authentications, Azure AD B2C can retrieve that data from the external system and, if needed, include it as a part of the authentication token response it sends to your application.

 Another user journey option includes progressive profiling.
 Progressive profiling allows your customers to quickly complete their first transaction by collecting a minimal amount of information.
 Then, gradually collect more profile data from the customer on future sign-ins.

 Use Azure AD B2C to facilitate identity verification and proofing by collecting user data, then passing it to a third-party system to perform validation, trust scoring, and approval for user account creation.